astro215/Jainil_AIML_Assessment/README.md

 ## Acknowledgements

-Thanks to the company for providing the DS_ML Coding Challenge and the opportunity to work on this interesting problem.
+Thanks to the A.P.
+Moller Maersk for providing the DS_ML Coding Challenge and the opportunity to work on this interesting problem.